R2 Certification Cost: What Electronics Recyclers Should Expect

 Competitive differentiation

-R2 certification should not be viewed as a one-time expense.
+R2 certification should be treated as a long-term investment.

 It represents: